Skip to content

 Because composition happens at build time, conflicts between subgraph schemas — such as type mismatches, naming collisions, or missing fields — are surfaced as CLI errors during the build.
 This shifts schema validation left, making issues visible to developers immediately rather than as runtime failures.

-Migrating an existing stitched gateway to Fusion?
+Migrating an existing Stitching schema to Fusion?
 See Migrating from Schema Stitching.

 graph TD